agis/git-style-guide/README.md

   Merge at will the personal branches to the team-wide branch (see ["Merging"](#merging)).
   Eventually, the team-wide branch will be merged to "master".

-* Delete your branch from the upstream repository after it's merged (unless there is a specific reason not to).
+* Delete your branch from the upstream repository after it's merged, unless there is a specific reason not to.

   Tip: Use the following command while being on "master", to list merged
   branches: